atinuke03/LITA_Project_Sales_Data/README.md

-# LITA_Project
+# Sales Data Analysis Project
-This project aims to analyze data on marketing trends in the six-geopolitical zone to ensure business growth.
+This project collects and analyzes sales data from various regions.
+The goal of analyzing this dataset is to evaluate sales performance across different regions.